Skip to Content

 BS, Zoology, Texas A & M UniversityMS, Genetics, Texas A & M UniversityPhD, Biology, University of Rochester

-Post Doctoral, Molecular Evolution, UNIV OF CHICAGOPost Doctoral, Molecular Evolution, UNIV EDINBURGH
+Post Doctorate, Molecular Evolution, UNIV OF CHICAGOPost Doctorate, Molecular Evolution, UNIV EDINBURGH

 Biosciences Graduate ProgramInterdisciplinary Graduate Program in GeneticsInterdisciplinary Graduate Program in InformaticsInterdisciplinary Graduate Program in Neuroscience

 Evolutionary Genetics and Genome Evolution

 My research interests are in the field of evolutionary genetics, especially in understanding processes occurring at or influenced by the genome.
 Active research projects in the lab are primarily focused on using the fly species Drosophila americana to identify the factors influencing chromosomal change and the mechanisms driving the differentiation of sex chromosomes.

 Changes in chromosomal arrangement are common, but their significance is unknown.
 We are currently examining a chromosomal rearrangement involving a centromeric fusion of the X chromosome and an autosome in D. americana (Fig. 1A) This derived arrangement exists as a polymorphism with the ancestral arrangement, showing a strong latitudinal cline in the central and eastern US.
 Studies are examining the hypothesis that these alternative chromosomal arrangements coordinate adaptive genetic variation.